SchulzLab/Triangulate/README.md

 Rule *filter2* executes the last filtering step yielded by *removeZeroExprTFs.R*.
 ## Part 3: model training
-In this last step of the workflow, we train our statistical learning model (single-task or multi-task indicated by the *model\_type* wiledcard) on the feature and response matrices prepared from the previous parts.
+In this last step of the workflow, we train our statistical learning model (single-task or multi-task indicated by the *model\_type* wildcard) on the feature and response matrices prepared from the previous parts.

 For the multi-task model, the results are stored in the path provided to the Rscript file: *run\_TGGLasso.R*.
 This script requires two arguments:
 1) path to the input feature file, which is obtained from part 2 of the snakemake pipeline,
 2) path to the input response file, which is obtained from part 2 of the snakemake pipeline,
 3) path to the output file, which is an RData object containing a list holding the partitioned data, and another list holding the model itself.

-IN other words, from the RData object saved by this script, one can load the data partitioned into training and test sets, via the partition variable (partition$test$x for feature and partition$test$y for response of the test partition).
+In other words, from the RData object saved by this script, one can load the data partitioned into training and test sets, via the partition variable (partition$test$x for feature and partition$test$y for response of the test partition).

 The coefficients of the multi-task model can be accessed via TGL.model$B and TGL.model$intercept.
 For instance, in order to obtain the prediction on the training data, one can use the following command:
 ```{r}